About the Instructor

 This course will help owners and operators of non-community public water systems with a groundwater well better understand how to properly care for their water supply.
 By understanding the basic science of water wells and following best practices to maintain and protect water supplies, well owners will obtain the knowledge needed to extend the life of the well and help ensure the water remains safe to drink.

-Groundwater and Well Care has been pre-approved for 2 hours of operator continuing education credit in Alabama, California, Idaho, Illinois, Indiana, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, North Carolina, South Dakota, Utah and Wyoming.
+Groundwater and Well Care has been pre-approved for 2 hours of operator continuing education credit in Alabama, California, Idaho, Illinois, Indiana, Louisiana, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, South Dakota, Tennessee, Utah, and Wyoming.

 See state-specific instructions.